-Noa Egozi is an Israeli director based in New York.
+Noa Egozi (she/her) is a director based in New York.
 Recent directing projects include an original one-woman adaptation of Taming of The Shrew which received an award for best adaptation from the United Solo Festival.
 The world premiere of Sylvia Khoury's An Inferno, the world premiere of Lorne Svarc's Chained Woman, Mud by Maria Irene Fornes, and Noa's original five-person adaptation of The Tragedy of Julius Caesar which was produced at The Brick Theater .

 Noa received her MFA in directing from The New School for Drama, where she was a teaching assistant for Stephen Brown-Fried’s MFA directing class as well as a teaching artist in the BFA program’s 24-Hour Play Festival.

 Noa was an Artistic Intern at The Play Company where she is now a member of the literary group and recently assisted Guillermo Calderon on his production of Villa and Dan Rothenberg on his production of Time’s Journey Through a Room .
 She was a part of the SDCF observership class and is a proud Drama League Classical Directing Fellow.
 As part of her fellowship she has worked with Hudson Valley Shakespeare Festival and Shakespeare and Company , where she has since trained as a teacher. worked in the education department and was assistant director of founding artistic director Tina Packer.